enkidevs/curriculum/lua/lua-core/tables-in-lua/README.md

-name: What's Big-O?
+name: Tables

-description: Learn how to evaluate code efficiency
+description: Tables are a fundamental data structure used to represent arrays, lists, sets, and more!

 aspects:
   - introduction
+  - workout

 learnType: GROKKING

 insights:
-  - how-to-know-code-efficiency
+  - more-data-types-in-lua
-  - big-o-notation
+  - tables-in-lua
-  - common-big-os-1-n-nn
+  - arrays-in-lua
-  - common-big-os-logn
+  - matrics-in-lua
-  - big-o-visualized
+  - matrics-in-lua-ii